-The 15-credit hour Minor in Gerontology is our most flexible degree and students tailor a plan of study to meet personal interests.
-Our Undergraduate Certificate is more focused than the Minor and designed to prepare students for entry level positions in aging services.
-Current undergraduate students in good standing may enroll in one of these programs at any time by contacting the Program Director, Dr. Tom Meuser, for an interview.
+The 15-credit hour Minor in Gerontology is our most flexible program and students tailor a plan of study to meet personal interests.
+Our Undergraduate Certificate is more focused than the Minor and is designed to prepare students for entry level positions in aging services.

 Undergraduate Certificate in Gerontological Studies (18 Credit Hours)

 Opportunities and challenges of human aging intersect with most academic and professional disciplines.
 Seniors receive a range of health, social, economic and other support services (e.g. through government programs, medical centers, senior centers, long-term care facilities, not-for-profit agencies) in order to age successfully at home or elsewhere.

 The proportion of older adults in the US population will grow substantially in coming decades.
 The 18 credit hour Undergraduate Certificate in Gerontological Studies (UCGS) is designed to prepare students for entry level, service-oriented positions in this growing marketplace.

 The UCGS adds a tangible credential for future work with and for older adults, and it can be pursued with any major area of study with proper planning.
 The curriculum involves a combination of required courses and choices for specific learning needs and career interests.
 All students must take a 3-credit introductory course – Aging in America: Concepts & Controversies (GERON 2170) – and a 3-credit service learning course – Social & Community Services for an Aging Population (GERON 2300).
 The remaining 12 credits are chosen from a select list of courses at the 3000-4000 levels.

 Through both programs of study, students will gain: